install `SeuratData` package (if not yet)

 In this last plot, we also exclude the non-integrated dataset.
 Since

-argument is true by default, the scores are
+the rescale argument is true by default, the scores are

 rescaled without the excluded integration’s scores.